Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Numerical examples

 \subsection{Restricted angle transform}

-Having based our reverse time continuation and imaging procedure on dyadic parabolic decomposition and wave packets, we can extract angular information for the source and scattered wave fields.
-Indeed, for a given frequency box $\hat\chi_{\nu,k}$, we have in each image point knowledge of the incident angles of the wave fronts.
-This information can be directly used in the imaging process, for instance for the restriction of the image to small scattering angles, or to certain target dip angles.
+Since the proposed boundary source reverse-time continuation and imaging procedures rely on the dyadic parabolic decomposition, angular information can be extracted for the source and scattered wave fields.
+Indeed, for a given frequency box $\hat\chi_{\nu,k}$, the incidence angles of the wave fronts are known in each image point.
+This information can be directly incorporated into the imaging process.
+Indeed, we can directly generate so-called image gathers in incidence angles (which can be converted to scattering angles), that is, generate images for particular incidence angles.
+This is illustrated in Figs. \ref{FigAngleGather} and \ref{FigImGather}.

+In Fig. \ref{FigAngleGather} (second row), we display the images obtained for a single source with the correct velocity model (left column), as in the previous section, and with two wrong velocity models (center and right column, respectively; the corresponding velocity models are plotted in the first row of Fig. \ref{FigAngleGather}).

-First, for a single source, we display the images obtained in the previous subsection as a function of incidence angle at the image points.
-Whereas geometrically the image of a singularity at one surface location is significant at one incidence angle only, the finite-frequency content of the wave packets result in a slight spread around the specular reflection angle.
-We indicate the incidence angle at the specular reflection with a red dot; see Fig. \ref{FigAngleGather}.
+In the third and fourth rows of Fig. \ref{FigAngleGather}, the images are analyzed as a function of incidence angle at the image points for two distinct boundary locations, respectively.
+Geometrically, the image of a singularity at one surface location is significant at one incidence angle only; we indicate the incidence angle at specular reflection with a red dot.
+The finite-frequency content of the wave packets results in a slight spread around these specular reflection angles.
+For the correct background model, the images are in phase at the depth of the reflector in the neighborhood of the specular reflection angles, while they are not if the wrong velocity model is used.

-Secondly, we evaluate images of the singularities for multiple sources and re-arrange them in terms of local incidence angle \cite{Exxon, Yoon-Guo-Cai-Wang_2011, Yoon-Marfurt-Starr_2004, Zhang-McMechan_2011}.
+We evaluate images of the singularities for multiple sources and rearrange them in terms of local incidence angle (image gather) \cite{Exxon, Yoon-Guo-Cai-Wang_2011, Yoon-Marfurt-Starr_2004, Zhang-McMechan_2011}.
+In Fig. \ref{FigImGather}, the images obtained using the correct (left column) and two wrong (second and third column) velocity models are plotted (the corresponding velocity models are plotted in the first row of Fig. \ref{FigAngleGather}).
 In case the correct background velocity function is used, up to illumination effects, the images generated at different angles are the same; this reflects a redundancy in such data.
-If we perturb the background by moving the smooth lens, we still obtain a coherent images; however, the singularities move with changing incidence angle, see Fig.\ref{FigImGather}.
+If we perturb the background by moving the smooth lens, we still obtain coherent images; however, the singularities move with changing incidence angle.
 This behavior can be exploited to develop a procedure for reflection tomography \cite{Stolk-deHoop, Burdick-etal_2013}.